datacommonsorg/data/scripts/india_udise/udise_school_dropout_rate/README.md

 - mapid - 117 - ID for the report

 #### API Output
-These are the columns that we will use
+These are the attributes that we will use

 - rpt_type = One of "S", "D", "B"
 - location_code = Actual UDISE location code